niklas-palm/terraform/README.md

 ## Samples

 ### /ec2_lb_web
 Creates a VPC in two AZs with one public and one private subnet in each, with a loadbalancer directing trafic to an autoscaling group, where at least two instances are running.
+Edit variables.tf to change region etc.